Global well-posedness of quasilinear wave equations on asymptotically de Sitter spaces: A calculus for operators with b-Sobolev coefficients

 \begin{rmk} In this paper, we will only deal with operators that are quantizations of symbols on the b-cotangent bundle, and thus with $\Psi^m$ we will \emph{always} mean the space defined above. \end{rmk}

-\begin{rmk} In a large part of the development of the calculus for non-smooth b-ps.d.o's in this section, we will keep track of additional information on the symbols of most ps.d.o's, encoded in the space of symbols $S_\bl^*$, in order to ensure that they act on weighted b-Sobolev spaces.
+\begin{rmk} In a large part of the development of the calculus for non-smooth b-\psdo{}s in this section, we will keep track of additional information on the symbols of most \psdo{}s, encoded in the space of symbols $S_\bl^*$, in order to ensure that they act on weighted b-Sobolev spaces.
 Although this requires a small conceptual overhead, it simplifies some computations later on. \end{rmk}

 The spaces $\Hb^*\Psi_{(\bl)}^*$ are not closed under compositions, in fact they are not even left $\Psib^*$-modules.
 To get around this, which will be necessary in order to develop a sufficiently powerful calculus, we will consider less regular spaces, which however are still small enough to allow for good analytic (i.e.\ mapping and composition) properties.